ThibaudLafont/P6-OC-BoaderStyle/README.md

   - Switch in production

 #### Install and configure the project
+The PHP version need to bee > 7 cause of usage of new array syntax []

 First of all, you will need Composer and the most recent source code from this repository.
 Once it's done, open a terminal and go to the project folder.
 Then run a composer install

     composer install

-This command will load the required dependencies and re-create the symfony's parameters files.
+This command will load the required dependencies and re-create the symfony's parameters file.
 Open this file and adapt it to your configuration

     # /app/config/parameters.yml